Using behave

 [tool.behave]

-format = "plain"
+default_format = "plain"

-logging_clear_handlers = true
+junit = true

 NOTE: toml does not support ‘%’ interpolations.

-Configuration Parameter Types
+Configuration File Parameter Types

 The following types are supported (and used):